HERALDS CAMPAIGN

 Perhaps the most historically unknown member of the First is Herald Phaytir.
 Described as the scoundrel of the First, Phaytir served as a scout during the Outsider God War, and the only member of the First to die in the campaign, killed by his lover Benerah when he refused to join her against the Trinium.
 Despite his lack of relevance to the flourishing of society, he is the most worshiped of all the First; scoundrels, thieves and all manner of cutthroats give benediction to the noble 'Shadow', to cover their tracks and cloak their misdeeds in the uncertainty of darkness and night.

-Sandro began following the path left by Meuraeave, and one by one, collected each of her discarded body parts.
+Sent by the First, Sandro began following the path left by Meuraeave, and one by one, collected each of her discarded body parts deep below the earth.
 Using the science he had collected for his stories, Sandro put Meuraeave back together, and when he affixed her head, she came back to life.
 Meuraeave returned with Sandro to the First, and expressed her regret and remorse for her actions.
 With their forgiveness, the First then planned how to combat the Amalgamate.
 Combining the science of the Outsider Gods and the Trinium, the Amalgamate proved to be an impossible to defeat foe.
-Meuraeave was able to trick the beast, and lured it into a prison; one of Ttsoghal's No-boxes.
+Meuraeave and Sandro were able to trick the beast, and lured it into a prison; one of Ttsoghal's No-boxes.
 The vault was sealed, and the paradox was buried forever.

 Meuraeave's fate, otherwise known as the 'Formes of Amalgamation' is often considered a hypothetical thought experiment on the existence of a being; Is the constitution of a being as important as its identity?
 And if so, at what point does a transformed being cease to resemble its former identity?